Financial Modelling Field

 - SS 9861: Time Series

-During the summer term, students will complete a research project under the direction of a supervisor; typically the supervisor is a regular faculty members in the Department of Statistical and Actuarial Sciences.
+During the summer term, students will complete a research project under the direction of a supervisor; typically the supervisor is a regular faculty member in the Department of Statistical and Actuarial Sciences.
 Research will be conducted by the student on a topic of current interest in financial modelling.
 The student will submit a written report and give either a 15 minute oral presenation or a poster presentation.

 Prospective students wishing to receive credit for previously completed courses must request permission with their initial application to the program.
 In such cases, students will normally replace such courses with graduate courses in statistics, actuarial science or financial modelling.
 On occasion, a student may request permission to take graduate courses outside the Department.